Your secret weapon against overwhelm & being ignored

 A Definition of Done states exactly what will have been done when a piece of work is declared “done”.
 It’s an agreement, a contract (even if only with yourself) that offers clarity and transparency.

-Benefits of using a Definition of Done
+What using a Definition of Done gets you

-Here are the benefits I’ve found most appealing:
+The benefits I’ve found most appealing:

 Creates clarity around what's in and what's out of scope.